siemens/embb/doc/tutorial/tutorial.template.md

 #### Tasks

-A task represents the computation associated with the data to be processed.
-A task is executed concurrently to the code starting the task.
+A task represents the computation associated with the data to be processed and is executed concurrently to the code starting it.
 The main API functions are `mtapi_task_start()` and `mtapi_task_wait()`.
 The semantics are similar to the corresponding thread functions (e.g., `pthread_create` / `pthread_join` in POSIX Threads).
 The lifetime of a task is limited; it can be started only once.

 #### Actions